Kamran-it009/NAVTTC-Classes/Course/Day-8 (19-03-2025)/README.md

 ## 2. 3D List

-A 3D list is an extension of the 2D list.
-It’s a list of lists of lists.
-Each element can be accessed with three indices.

 ### Definition:
-A 3D list is like a cube of data.
-It’s a list that contains lists of lists.
-You can access the values using three indexes, like layers, rows, and columns.
+A 3D list is a list that contains lists of lists, forming a cube-like structure where elements are accessed using three indexes (layers, rows, and columns).

 ### Syntax:
 ```python